 Ceilidhs

-Saturday, 19.00 to 22.00 Village Hall (Wristbands only)
+Saturday 19.00 to 21.30 Village Hall (Wristband Only)

-Sunday, 14.00 to 16.00 Eastwater (Free)
+Sunday 14.00 to 16.00 Eastwater (Free)

+Yatton Ceilidh Club is back in Priddy with the Lochrian Ceilidh Band.
+What better way to spend a Sunday afternoon than at a family ceilidh with fellow dancers to encourage you?
 Yatton Ceilidh Club are a group of enthusiasts who meet in the North Somerset village of Yatton on Tuesday evenings under the tutelage of Alison Black.
 Expect fun, some great dancing and energetic music – no previous experience required!
-Kittiwake Border Morris will be providing the interval display at 15.00.
+Sweet Coppin will be providing the interval display at 15.00.